AdamFrenzen/puggc/README.md

 Once the component has been created:
   - copy the folder's path
-  - paste the path into the terminal where it asks for it.
+  - paste the path into the terminal where it asks for it

 Another functionality of pugify is to delete the spec file.
 Answer y or n depending on whether you would like the spec file or not